 Empowering GENErations: Have You Had the Family Cancer Talk?

-The Basser Center's Black & BRCA initiative presents a virtual panel about discussing hereditary cancer with your family.
+In June 2021, the Basser Center's Black & BRCA initiative presented a virtual panel about discussing hereditary cancer with your family.
 Moderated by Black & BRCA cofounder Erika Stallings, the panel includes Basser oncologist Payal Shah, MD, Houston Methodist Sugar Land/West genetic counselor Tiffiney G. Carter, MS, CGC, and Basser Young Leadership Council member Ashley Dedmon.

 Overcoming Racial Disparities in Clinical Trials